 The Cannon Shop offers a fine selection of merchandise, selected to represent the heritage of the Army and Fort Lewis.
 Members of the Friends receive a 10% discount on all purchases (in store only).

-The Fort Lewis Military Museum & The Cannon Shop are located south of Seattle, between Tacoma and Olympia, off I-5 at Exit 120.
+The Lewis Army Museum & The Cannon Shop are located south of Seattle, between Tacoma and Olympia, off I-5 at Exit 120.
 For base access and further directions to the Museum, please visit the Museum's official web site, Lewis Army Museum.

 The Red Shield Inn